pybites/pillow-flask/README.md

 * [Using Pillow to Create Nice Banners For Your Site](https://pybit.es/pillow-banner-image.html)

 * This week I will write a part 2 how I wrapped the original `banner.py` (command line) script into this Flask app.
 If I don't get to update this readme, the previous article will link to it ...

+### Try it yourself

+I deployed the app to Heroku using [Julian's nice tutorial](https://pybit.es/deploy-flask-heroku.html).
+You can try it out [here](https://pybites-banners.herokuapp.com/).